 A study of problem-solving, algorithm development, and programming using a high-level programming language.
 Concurrent registration in CSC170L is required.
+It is recommended that students complete CSC160 prior to enrolling in CSC170.
 (Three hours of lecture, one-and-one-half hours of lab.)